-So here we go, meet the ghosts of Loei and dance and party with them!
-It is a very joyful event and always with that Thai sense of sanuk – that is having fun.
-Isarn or Isaan, is a very festival rich part of the country.
-Traditions connected to religion and harvesting/planting crops are very present in todays life.
+So here we go, catch up with the ghosts of Loei and dance and party with them!
+It is a very joyful event and always with that Thai sense of Sanuk – that is having fun.
+Isarn or Isaan is a very festival rich part of the country.
+Traditions connected to religion and harvesting/planting crops are very present in today’s life.
 Two other famous festivals in Isaan are the rocket festival of Yasothon and the Wax Candle festival of Ubon Ratchathani.

 The fact that the prince wasn’t dead at all is celebrated in Dan Sai in the Northeastern province of Loei every year.
 2021 it will be from June the 12th to June the 14th if the celebration will still be on.
 (Last year cancelled due to Covid).
-The festival is called Phi Ta Khon and it is for sure one the most joyful festivals of Thailand.
+The festival is called Phi Ta Khon and it is for sure one of the most joyful festivals of Thailand.

-“Boon Pra Wate” is the name of the procession taking place and the monsters of the festival are wearing long colourful masks carved out of coconut- tree trunks, topped with a sticky-rice steamer!!
+“Boon Pra Wate” is the name of the procession taking place and the monsters of the festival are wearing long colourful masks carved out of the coconut- tree trunks, topped with a sticky-rice steamer!!
 Music and dancing accompany the procession, but there will also be merit-making in the temples.
 That is the more serious aspect that is always present at any religious festival in Thailand.

 I dreamt for many years about experiencing this festival, and finally 2016 we drove to Dan Sai from Chiang Mai.
 Somewhat rainy days but that didn’t stop the fun in any way.